-The first 18-hole golf course in the United States of America, Downers Grove Golf Club was designed in 1892 as the original Chicago Golf Club by Charles Blair MacDonald.
+The first 18-hole golf course in the United States of America, Belmont Golf Club, formerly known as Downers Grove Golf Club, was designed in 1892 as the original Chicago Golf Club by Charles Blair MacDonald.
 It is now a 9-hole course that is open to the public.

-Ranked one of Chicago’s Top-10 Nine Hole Golf Courses, Downers Grove Golf Course was readied for play in the late spring of 1892, when it became America’s first golf course west of the Allegheny mountain range.
+Ranked one of Chicago’s Top-10 Nine Hole Golf Courses, Belmont Golf Club was readied for play in the late spring of 1892, when it became America’s first golf course west of the Allegheny mountain range.

 When the inaugural season had ended, the Chicago Golf Club members decided to add nine more holes to the course.
 Therefore, in 1893, the first eighteen-hole golf course in the United States was established on this site.
 This golf club was also one of the five founding clubs of the United States Golf Association in 1895.

 Later in 1895, Chicago Golf Club members had become so taken with the sport that they decided to build a new eighteen-hole golf course on a larger property (two-hundred acres) located in Wheaton, Illinois.
 After the Chicago Golf Club members moved to Wheaton, the Downers Grove site reverted back to 9 holes.

 From 1895 to 1968, the site of the Downers Grove Golf Club was owned by several different individuals and was operated under the names of The Illinois Golf Club and later the Belmont Country Club.
 In 1968, the course was purchased by the Downers Grove Park District and was renamed the Downers Grove Golf Club.

 Today’s Belmont Golf Club is a parkland style course with two ponds and one curvy creek.
 Mature trees, some native grass areas, and significant elevation changes are its other features.
 The course plays to par 36 with two par-3’s, five par-4’s, and two par-5’s.

 Downers Grove Golf Course Highlights